 The (experimental) Protocol also defines the possible structure of the results of the experiments.
-In our model Results contain ResultObjects.
-These objects have a given type, represented by the ResultObjectType contained by (experimental) Protocol.
-The ResultObjectType defines the Properties that these objects have.
+In our model Results contain one or more ObjectCollection-s containing Objects of a given type, represented by the ObjectType contained by (experimental) Protocol.
+The ObjectType defines the Properties that these objects have.
+The Object finally can assign values to these Properties using the ValueAssignment.